bsfan/wordpress/readme.txt

 = 1.0.2 =
 * Add/edit Storify screen now features responsive design
+* Hashtags automatically added as post tags when publishing stories as posts
 * Javascript and CSS files only load on administrative pages when needed
 * Fixed bug where add/edit Storify screen would not fill entire height of window in Firefox
 * Fixed bug where cache would not immediately invalidate when a story is edited